montague/blirb/README.md

 ## Using Blirb to learn

-As a student, Blirb can be used in tutorial mode by running `./bin/blirb`.
+As a student, Blirb can be used in tutorial mode by installing (`gem install blirb`) and then simply running `blirb`.
+Custom task files (as described below) can be passed as a single command line argument: `blirb custom_task_file.rb`.
 The student selects a task to complete that involves various ruby concepts.
 He is then dropped into a special IRB session where several additional global commands have been added.